Best daily deals

 Like the OpenRun, it’s hard to tell when I’ve properly pressed the multi-function button on the Aeropex because it’s nearly flush with the headset.

 Both the Aeropex and OpenRun merit IP67 durability ratings and weigh just 26g.
 You get eighth-generation bone conduction technology with PremiumPitch 2.0+ regardless of which headset you buy.
-Interestingly, the Aeropex includes more accessories like a silicone carrying pouch, ear plugs, sport belt, and two charging cables.
-The drawstring pouch that Shokz provides with the OpenRun may not look as cool but it’s less likely to rip like the Aeropex pouch.
+Interestingly, the Aeropex include more accessories like a silicone carrying pouch, ear plugs, sport belt, and two charging cables.
+The drawstring pouch that Shokz provides with the OpenRun may not look as cool, but it’s less likely to rip like the Aeropex pouch.

 What should you get instead of the Shokz OpenRun?